bbchallenge/bbchallenge/src/routes/story.md

 <div class="flex justify-center items-center space-x-2">
 <div>
 BB(n) =
-</div><div class="text-sm w-[300px]">Maximum number of steps done by a halting Turing machine with n states starting from blank memory tape</div>
+</div><div class="text-sm w-[300px]">Maximum number of steps done by a halting Turing machine with n states starting from all-0 memory tape</div>
 </div>

 Note that there is a finite number of Turing machines with n states, <Katex math={nbTM}/> to be exact, hence BB(n) is well defined.

 BB(n) is a very powerful number to know because it gives you a way to decide any machine with n states: run the machine and if it runs for BB(n)+1 steps you know that it will never halt.

-This means that the function n ↦ BB(n) is not computable otherwise the halting problem of Turing machines would be decidable.
+This means that the function n ↦ BB(n) is not computable otherwise [the halting problem of Turing machines](https://en.wikipedia.org/wiki/Halting_problem) would be decidable.
 Find more properties of BB in [[Aaronson, 2020]](https://www.scottaaronson.com/papers/bb.pdf).

 <a id="what-is-known-about-bb"></a>